-Grantees are responsible to provide orientation, training, and technical assistance to anyone associated with the program, including parent organization staff and operating site staff, on the tasks that are required of them.
+Grantees are responsible for providing orientation, training, and technical assistance to anyone associated with the program, including parent organization staff and operating site staff, on the tasks that are required of them.
 Many programs find it helpful to spend part of the start-up period developing a staff training plan that consists of:

-- one-on-one technical assistance
+- One-on-one technical assistance

-- check-in calls
+- Check-in calls

-- group conference calls
+- Group conference calls

-- cross-site mentoring
+- Cross-site mentoring

-- training calls
+- Training calls

-- site visits.
+- Site visits

 Training should include information on the AmeriCorps Regulations and Terms and Conditions.
-Your Portfolio Manager and other program directors are good resources for information on the topics that might be useful to include in your training plan.
+Your portfolio manager and other program directors are good resources for information on the topics that might be useful to include in your training plan.